- Guidelines for school leaders: Mobile learning and cloud services - teacher induction and continuing professional development

-FCL Regio Pedagogical videos – How to adopt innovative pedagogical approaches involving mobile learning and cloud computing in the classroom
+FCL Regio Pedagogical scenarios & videos – How to adopt innovative pedagogical approaches involving mobile learning and cloud computing in the classroom

 The Future Classroom Lab Regional network, with the help of innovative teachers/ICT advisers, nominated by all partners of the project, have recently developed future classroom scenarios and learning activities.